klauste/ShortestPathToVisibility/README.md

 * a [Qt](https://www.qt.io/) test project to test the algorithm

 If you find any errors or have any questions about this project, you can write to me.
 Not sure if I will respond though.
-I need a 3-year holiday from the world after finishing this.
+I need a 3-year holiday from C++ after finishing this.
 Hopefully by then I will have forgotten everything about this project.

 If you don't understand the code, it might be because my programming skills are lacking or because the algorithm is pretty complicated.
 It's probably best to read my thesis [Paarweise Sichtbarkeit in Polygonen](https://github.com/klauste/ShortestPathToVisibility/blob/master/PaarweiseSichtbarkeit.pdf) which I've uploaded to this repo before trying to understand the code.
 The only problem is that it's written in German.
 If you don't speak German, this might be a great motivator to learn it.